 2. A Preamp that controls which audio/video source is selected (Blu-ray Disc Player, DVD player, VCR, CD player, iPod, etc...), processes the incoming stereo/surround sound signals, and distributes audio to the channels and subwoofer output.
 Video from components (such as a DVD player) are routed to a TV.

-3. A built-in Multi-channel amplifier (5.1, 6.1, or 7.1 channels) that sends the surround sound signals and power to the speakers.
+3. A built-in Multi-channel amplifier (5, 6, 7, or 9 channels) that sends the surround sound signals and power to the speakers.
+Also, one or two preamp outputs for connection of a powered subwoofer is also provided.

 Most people think that more watts means more volume.
 An amplifier with 100 WPC is twice as loud as 50 WPC right?
 Not exactly.
 Read the following reference article for full details...